Women Against Violence Europe: The WAVE Youth Ambassadors

-The WAVE Youth Ambassadors support the Step Up!
+The WAVE Youth Ambassadors have supported the Step Up!
 Campaign since October 2018 and are nominated every two years.
-All their actions revolve around raising awareness towards a young target about violence against woman and girls.
-The group usually consists of around 10 to 15 young people (age 18–27) from the participating campaigning countries.
+Their work focuses on raising awareness among young audiences about violence against women and girls.
+The group typically comprises 10 to 15 young people (aged 18–27) from the participating countries.

 Civil Society Strengthening Platform (CSSP)

-CSSP aims to build women's voices and agency at a regional level.
-It is meant to increase the capacity of women's organizations’ platforms and networks as a tool to support women's civic engagement in CEDAW and Istanbul Convention monitoring and reporting.
-It is part of a 3-year program funded by the European Commission and UN Women called “Implementing Norms, Changing Minds”.
+CSSP aims to build women's voices and agency at a regional level by increasing the capacity of women's organizations' platforms and networks, supporting women's civic engagement in CEDAW and Istanbul Convention monitoring and reporting.
+It is part of a 3-year program funded by the European Commission and UN Women called "Implementing Norms, Changing Minds".

 CYBERSAFE Project

-It is a European project meant to prevent cyber violence towards women and girls.
-Part of the project has included developing a game which allows young people to understand the risks associated with cyber violence.
-WAVE is participating in the project with partners from 8 EU countries.
+The CYBERSAFE project aims to prevent cyber violence against women and girls.
+Part of the project has involved developing a game to help young people understand the risks associated with online violence.
+WAVE participates alongside partners from eight EU countries.

 TISOVA

-A European Erasmus+ program started in September 2017, it is meant to establish partnerships between senior centers and their involved partner country.
-It utilizes an interactive training program to educate key groups on violence enacted against the elderly.
+Launched in September 2017, TISOVA is a European Erasmus+ programme that establishes partnerships between senior care centres and participating partner countries.
+It uses an interactive training programme to educate key groups on violence against older people.

 WHOSEFVA

-This is a two-year project funded by the European Commission under its “Rights, Equality and Citizenship” program.
-It aims to address existing barriers and gaps in healthcare systems so that it can provide support to elderly women who are experiencing or have experienced abuse.
-To date, it has been implemented in six partner countries.
+WHOSEFVA was a two-year project funded by the European Commission under its "Rights, Equality and Citizenship" programme.
+It aimed to address barriers and gaps in healthcare systems in order to better support older women experiencing or having experienced abuse.
+The project was implemented across six partner countries.

 MARVOW

-MARVOW Project is the European project, which consists of 6 partners, with the support of 9 associate partners, in 4 European countries.
-It will develop comprehensive multiagency cooperation model for working with elderly victims of abuse.
-MARVOW will also assist with implementation, intervention and work with perpetrators.
+MARVOW is a European project comprising six partners and nine associate partners across four countries.
+It develops a comprehensive multi-agency cooperation model for working with older victims of abuse, including implementation, intervention, and work with perpetrators.

 DIS.CO

-This program was meant to provide educational and vocational training for counseling professionals working with women victims of violence and/or abuse from a distance.
-It was a two-year Erasmus+ program.
+DIS.CO was a two-year Erasmus+ programme designed to provide educational and vocational training for counselling professionals working with women victims of violence or abuse through distance learning.

 Funding

-The WAVE Network is largely funded by the Operating Grant given by the European Union and other grants, including OAK Foundation, UN Women, Open Society Foundation, Federal Ministry, Labour, Social Affairs, Health and Consumer Protection, Federal Minister for women, families and youth, Frauen Stadt Wien MA57.
-WAVE also receives funding from an annual membership fee.
+The WAVE Network is largely funded through an Operating Grant from the European Union, alongside other grants from organisations including the OAK Foundation, UN Women, Open Society Foundation, and the Austrian Federal Ministry for Labour, Social Affairs, Health and Consumer Protection.
+WAVE also receives income from an annual membership fee.